 When you buy a new car in the state of California you don’t have to get an emissions test for the first 6 years after purchase.
 Because I bought my Ford GT in August of 2005 I had to get my first emissions test in August of 2011.

 If my car hadn’t been modified I wouldn’t have given the test a second thought.
 But The GT Guys had swapped out the supercharger pulley and refreshed the ECU in August of 2007.
-I still hadn’t dyno’d the long term Ford GT since the modifications were completed, but it was noticeably quicker in both instrumented testing and seat-of-the-pants feel.
+I still hadn’t dyno’d my Ford GT since the modifications were completed, but it was noticeably quicker in both instrumented testing and seat-of-the-pants feel.
 Would the modifications make it fail the test?
 Read more

 Just over 5 years after getting my Ford GT it hit 20,000 miles.
 A 4,000-miles-a-year rate for a Ford GT is pretty good, though I was averaging over 5,000 a year during the first 3 years I owned it.
 The durability of the Ford GT continues to be its single most appealing aspect (except for the gauges, but at this point that aspect hadn’t reared its ugly head…yet).
 An unexpected durability test of the GT’s suspension strength occurred in West Los Angeles.